Greenwich O2 Arena Car Parking Tips 2018

-This post is just to round up a few things I’ve found out about parking at the Greenwich, London O2 Arena (the old Millennium Dome), and my experience of event parking there.
+This post lists what I’ve found out about parking at the Greenwich, London O2 Arena (the old Millennium Dome), and my experience of event parking there.
 I hope it’s useful, and please use the comments to add anything else which you know!
 The article was originally written at the end of 2014, but has been continually updated.
-More importantly, comments thread at the bottom has taken on a life of its own and now, in 2017, it’s just as useful as the article itself, so do read everything.
+More importantly, comments thread at the bottom has taken on a life of its own and now, in 2018, it’s just as useful as the article itself, so do read everything.
+If you’re short on time, read the introduction here, then scroll all the way to the bottom and start reading the most recent comments first.

 The area isn’t as huge as it looks, it’s only 5–10 minutes’ walk from the top of the map to the bottom, and if you’re there at night, there are loads of people around, it’s well lit and adequately marshalled, so don’t worry about safety.